Estimating QTL effects

 scan1_output = lod_add_loco,

 The plot shows effect values on the y-axis and cM values on the x-axis.
-The value of the intercept (μ) appears at the top.
+The value of the intercept (\(\mu\)) appears at the top.
 The effect of the BR genotype is centered around zero, with the effects of the other two genotypes above and below.
-We are usually not directly interested in how the additive covariates change across the genome, but rather, the the founder allele effects change.
+We are usually not directly interested in how the additive covariates change across the genome, but rather, how the founder allele effects change.

-To plot only the founder allele effects, use the argument columns to indicate which coefficients to plot.
-Let’s look at the columns which contain the founder allele effects.
+To plot only the founder allele effects, use the argument

 R